Voice of India: A Large-Scale Benchmark for Real-World Speech Recognition in India: Introduction

 To address these gaps, we introduce Voice of India, a closed source evaluation benchmark built from unscripted, long form telephonic conversations that reflect how speech naturally occurs in everyday Indian interactions.
 The benchmark is designed to evaluate ASR systems on spontaneous speech rather than scripted prompts, emphasizing semantic faithfulness over rigid string matching.
 To avoid penalizing legitimate orthographic variation, the dataset includes multiple valid transcripts that capture natural spelling differences and alternative renderings commonly found in spontaneous and code mixed speech.
 A central goal of the benchmark is to expose geographic disparities in performance.
 Accordingly, we analyze results at a regional level: Figure \ref{map} visualizes district level WER, averaged across languages within each region and across four models that support all fifteen languages, providing a nationwide view of the error rates experienced by users.

 The dataset is constructed using a population proportional cluster sampling strategy to ensure balanced geographic representation.
 Specifically, we consider 139 regional clusters covering nearly the entire country, and sample utterances from each cluster in proportion to its population.
 The resulting corpus spans 15 major Indian languages and contains 306,230 utterances totaling 536 hours of speech from 36,691 speakers.
 Beyond aggregate metrics, we perform detailed analyses across multiple factors including audio quality, speaking rate, segment length, geographic region, gender, recording device, and age group.
-This fine grained evaluation is intended not only to benchmark current systems but also to identify the specific conditions and regions where existing ASR models lack robustness, thereby informing future research and model development.
+This fine grained evaluation is also to identify the specific conditions and regions where existing ASR models lack robustness, thereby informing future research and model development.
+We release an open subset via a public submission pipeline\footnote{\url{https://github.com/JoshTalks/voice-of-india}}; private test-set evaluation is available on request through our project page - \footnote{\url{https://voiceofindia.ai/}}.